 - Don't harass or bully other people.
 Do not attempt to communicate in any way with someone who has already asked you to stop.

 - Don’t spam.
 Don’t make spammy posts, don’t post spammy replies, don’t send people spammy messages.
 Nobody likes spam.
 Nobody.

 - Don't impersonate or do things that would cause confusion between you and a person or company.

 - Don't do anything illegal.
 Don't screw with trademarks, copyrights, fraud or anything else that the police would not be happy to see you doing.

-We expect leaders and community members to be aware when they are conflicted due to employment or other projects they are involved in, and abstain from or delegate decisions that may be perceived as self-interested.
+We expect community members to be aware when they are conflicted due to business interests, employment or other projects they are involved in, and abstain from contributions that may be perceived as self-interested.
 When in doubt, ask for a second opinion.
-Perceived conflicts of interest are important to address; as a leader, act to ensure that decisions are credible even if they must occasionally be unpopular, difficult or favorable to the interests of one group over another.

 If you feel that a member (or members) of the Ghost community is violating these guidelines in their interactions with people on our forum, Slack community, repositories or events, please report it to

 If you are concerned about something being posted using Ghost's software on an independent website, which does not fall under our community guidelines, please consult our abuse report policy.